ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 - Three input options: images, video, webcam

 ### Matlab (slower)
-- Compatible with general caffe.
+- Compatible with general [Caffe](http://caffe.berkeleyvision.org/).
+Compile matcaffe.
 - Run `cd testing; get_model.sh` to retreive our latest MSCOCO model from our web server.
 - Change the caffepath in the `config.m` and run `demo.m` for an example usage.